- Concrete Floor Information

 - Stenciling Concrete Floors

 - Polishing Concrete Floors

 - Related Information

 - Concrete Products:

 - Design Ideas: Concrete Floor Info

-Brown Concrete FloorsA look at why this concrete floor color is so popular
+Brown Concrete FloorsA look at why brown concrete is a popular choice for floors

 Although they don't sound exciting, brown concrete floors are one of the most popular types of colored concrete floors.
 Of the popularity ranking in The Concrete Network's photo gallery, concrete floors-colored in warm, brown natural hues-were the most often viewed images.

 Of all the colorful options available with concrete coloring products, why would homeowners, business owners, designers, and builders choose brown to color their floors?
 The top three reasons below probably won't surprise you.
 But regardless of why, it's probably best to look at the photos and see just how extravagant, inviting, and appealing a brown concrete floor can be.

 Find a contractor specializing in concrete flooring near me.